Justineo/github-hovercard/README.md

     Use this option to set custom domains for your GitHub Enterprise service.
 Note that you don't need to set `github.com` because it's always included.
 You may be asked to grant additional permissions for those domains.

+* Theme

+    The theme of hovercards.
+Defaults to GitHub-style hovercards.
+You can set it back to the classic dark style in the options.

 * Delay

     If you don't want the hovercards to pop up instantly, you may set a delay before they try to retrieve data and appear.

+* Disable Projects

+    You can disable hovercards on project pages for less interference.

+* Placement

+    You can set the default placement of the hovercards.

 * Readme